 A Quest for the Kingfisher

 By: Declan Murphy

-The new book from critically acclaimed writer, Declan Murphy.
+The new book from critically acclaimed nature writer, Declan Murphy.

-Declan Murphy’s first encounter with a kingfisher as a young boy was unforgettable.
-Returning to the rivers years later, he embarks on a quest to study this most brightly-coloured bird during its nesting season, a seemingly straightforward challenge.
-But the river is slow to reveal the habits and secrets of its residents.
-Dippers, goosanders, grey wagtails and great spotted woodpeckers all yield their hidden habits to the author’s patient pursuit; yet the kingfisher continues to elude him.
+Declan Murphy’s childhood encounter with a kingfisher in Wicklow was unforgettable.
+Returning to the rivers years later, he embarks upon a journey to study this most elusive of birds during its nesting season.
+Yet as dippers, goosanders, grey wagtails and great spotted woodpeckers all yield their hidden habits to the author’s patient pursuit, the kingfisher continues to elude him.

 ABOUT THE AUTHOR

 Declan Murphy has ‘birded’ across Ireland, Australia, North America, Asia and Africa.
 He has worked with BirdWatch Ireland, the country’s largest conservation charity, and has been published extensively in The Irish Wildlife Trust, The Native Woodland Trust, BirdWatch Ireland and The Sherkin Comment.